ChristianDaza/Hangman/README.md

 ## Usage

-Once clone, use the command line to navigate to the clone repository.
+Once cloned, use the command line to navigate to the clone repository.
 Once inside run:
 ```
 python3 Milestone_5.py
 ```